dseguy/php-error-messages/messages/cannot-use-the-%s-modifier-on-a-%s.rst

 + Remove the option from the class constant definition.
 + Upgrade to PHP 8.1 or later, for ``final`` on class constants.

+In previous PHP versions, this error message used to be :ref:`cannot-use-'static'-as-constant-modifier`.